omarreis/LangTool/README.md

 LangTool installs on the IDE as a design time package.
 Compile *dclLangTool.dpk* and install it.

-Now right-click a TLang component on a form.
+Right-click a TLang component on a Form.
 Now you have 2 options:
 * Show LangTool Editor..              <--- LangTool
 * Show IDE Lang Designer..            <--- Original component editor